Stories I Loved: 'A Day in the Life' Challenge Winners and Runners-Up

 Finish this sentence: 'I love my job because...'

 Close to 500 creators participated in this Challenge, and personally, I was floored by the responses.
 As head of Content Moderation at Vocal, I always have my finger on the pulse of the creative community, and I felt that pulse quicken — creators were excited to share what they do, and more importantly, why it matters.
-Despite the hardships, many of you said:
+Despite the many hardships of your jobs, many of you said:

 I wouldn’t have it any other way.